The Faculty Senate is established by and operates under the Statutes of Northwestern University.

 Section 1: Each department in the College and in the several Schools of the University shall elect one of its members to the Faculty Senate from among those department members who are members of the Faculty Assembly.
-In addition, the non-tenure track faculty of each school shall elect one non-tenure track member who is a member of the Faculty Assembly as its representative.
+In addition, the non-tenure track faculty of each school shall elect one non-tenure track member who is a member of the Faculty Assembly as its representative, and the Northwestern Emeriti Organization shall elect one of its members as its representative.
 Tenured and tenure track faculty are eligible for election immediately upon their University appointment.
 Non-tenure track faculty who are members of the Faculty Assembly are eligible for election after one year.

 Section 3: Each year one third of the members will be chosen in elections supervised by the Faculty Senate in conjunction with the appropriate academic departments.
 Elections for the following academic year must be completed before the end of the spring quarter.

 Section 4: If an elected member misses three consecutive meetings without notice the Executive Committee may request that the member’s department replace that member with a temporary appointment to serve out the remainder of the academic year while organizing an election for the member’s replacement.

 Section 5: If an elected member must miss up to a year of service due to professional or personal reasons, the Executive Committee has the discretion to request that the member’s department appoint a one-year replacement.

 Section 6: Except under pressing personal and professional circumstances, all members of the Faculty Senate are expected to serve on one of the Faculty Senate’s Standing Committees.

 Section 7: Faculty Senate members may be elected for two consecutive terms.
 After a two year absence they may be re-elected to serve again.